Connie Capozzi

 Concetta Capozzi Brown (born May 21, 1951) is an American former tennis player.

 Capozzi, raised in an Italian-American family in Middletown, Ohio, was a highly ranked junior and won an Orange Bowl (14s) title in 1964.
 Attending Odessa Junior College, she was a national collegiate doubles champion in 1970 with Pam Farmer.
-She twice reached the second round in singles at the US Open.
+She twice reached the second round in singles at the US Open, and was a quarterfinalist in singles at the 1970 Cincinnati Open.